North Africa during classical antiquity: Christianity

 Early Christianity arrived in the 2nd century and soon gained converts in the towns and among slaves.
 More than eighty bishops, some from distant frontier regions of Numidia, attended the Council of Carthage in 256.
 By the end of the 4th century, the settled areas had become Christianized, and some Berber tribes had converted en masse.

 A division in the church that came to be known as the Donatist controversy began in 313 among Christians in North Africa.
 The Donatists stressed the holiness of the church and refused to accept the authority to administer the sacraments of those who had surrendered the scriptures when they were forbidden under the Emperor Diocletian.
 The Donatists also opposed the involvement of Emperor Constantine in church affairs in contrast to the majority of Christians who welcomed official imperial recognition.

 The occasionally violent controversy has been characterized as a struggle between opponents and supporters of the Roman system.
 The most articulate North African critic of the Donatist position, which came to be called a heresy, was Augustine, bishop of Hippo Regius.
 Augustine maintained that the unworthiness of a minister did not affect the validity of the sacraments because their true minister was Christ.
 In his sermons and books Augustine, who is considered a leading exponent of Christian dogma, evolved a theory of the right of orthodox Christian rulers to use force against schismatics and heretics.
 Although the dispute was resolved by a decision of an imperial commission in Carthage in 411, Donatist communities continued to exist as late as the 6th century.

 Devastation and decline

 In the summer of 365 AD, a massive tsunami struck North Africa, causing massive damage and thousands of deaths.
 The cities were devastated and coastal farmlands ruined by seawater.
 Almost total crop failure precipitated a steep decline in trade.
 This decline in trade weakened Roman control.
 Independent kingdoms emerged in mountainous and desert areas, towns were reconquered by Berbers.
 Then the Vandals took over most of Africa Proconsularis in the early 5th century and stayed for a hundred years.

 Belisarius, general of the Byzantine emperor Justinian I based in Constantinople, landed in North Africa in 533 with 16,000 men and within a year destroyed the Vandal kingdom.
-Many rural areas reverted to Berber rule and the region as whole was lost by the Byzantine Empire during the Muslim Conquests.
+Many rural areas reverted to Berber rule and Byzantine North Africa as a whole was lost during the Muslim conquests.